citrix/workspace-chrome-hdx-sdk/docs/index.md

 ## Prerequisites

-Citrix Receiver for Chrome supports only the whitelisted third-party Chrome apps.
-You can whitelist a third-party Chrome app by adding the policy file for Citrix Receiver for Chrome using Chrome management settings
+Citrix Workspace app for Chrome supports only the whitelisted third-party Chrome apps.
+You can whitelist a third-party Chrome app by adding the policy file for Citrix Workspace app for Chrome using Chrome management settings

 To whitelist a third-party Chrome app, do the following:

-1. Install the latest version of Citrix Receiver for Chrome.
+1. Install the latest version of Citrix Workspace app for Chrome.
 See Citrix downloads page for details.

-2. Whitelist the third-party Chrome app by adding the policy file for Citrix Receiver for Chrome using Chrome management settings.
+2. Whitelist the third-party Chrome app by adding the policy file for Citrix Workspace app for Chrome using Chrome management settings.

 The sample policy.txt file to whitelist the third-party Chrome app is as below: